Oothukkadu Venkata Kavi: Guru Krtis

 Venkata Kavi composed at least 14-15 pieces extolling the greatness of his Guru, Krishna.
 A few of them suggest that he may also have had another human guru, at least for spiritual purposes.
 According to sources from that area, this guru was Bhaskara Raya, the acclaimed authority of Devi worship of his times.
 This is further augmented by the immense scholarship seen in Venkata Kavi's Kamakshi Navavarana krtis dealing with the intricate details of avarana pooja (Srividya worship).

 Dance compositions

 Venkata Kavi's works have been automatic choices for hundreds of dancers for the scope they offer for visual interpretation, dance-specific jatis (syllables), dramatic appeal and creative content.
-Leading dancers of Bharatanatyam, Kuchippudi, Kathak and Odissi such as Dr Vyjayantimala Bali, Kamala Lakshman, Pt Birju Maharaj, Saswati Sen, Dr Padma Subrahmanyam, Dr Vempatti Chinna Satyam, Chitra Vishweshwaran, Sanchita Bhattacharyaa and others have choreographed the poet's works over decades.
+Leading dancers of Bharatanatyam, Kuchippudi, Kathak and Odissi such as Dr Vyjayantimala Bali, Kamala Lakshman, Pt Birju Maharaj, Saswati Sen, Dr Padma Subrahmanyam, Dr Vempatti Chinna Satyam, Chitra Visweswaran (www.chitravisweswaran.com), Sanchita Bhattacharyaa and others have choreographed the poet's works over decades.
 However, there are innumerable compositions such as Nalladella enru sholladi (Shankarabharanam), Bhuvana moha (Dhanyasi), Neela malar (Vasanta), Ettanai kettalum (Bhairavi) and operas such as Pranavopadesham which are yet to be explored in the dance field.